 In the end the thing that really helped us make it to the south peak was little cairns (balancing rock formations).
 As we followed them they got bigger and bigger, with the summit having a huge one taller than myself.

 The tough unmarked hike paid off when we reached the summit.
-The 360 views of the Border Ranges Scenic Rim were spectacular.
+The 360 degree views of the Border Ranges Scenic Rim were spectacular.
 We could see Maroon dam to the north, Mt Barney to west and other mountain ranges and farm land to the east and south.

 - Hiking shoes or good quality running shoes